Have you every been approached? what did you do? What did you say?

 In A Six-Minute Counter-missionary Course Christian missionaries, like Jews for Jesus, claim that Jesus is the Jewish messiah!
 Why has Judaism rejected this assertion for 2,000 years?
 Questions should be directed to [email protected] or visit

-by Gerald Sigal Jews for Jesus has a slogan, “We exist to make the Messiahship of Jesus an unavoidable issue to our Jewish people world-wide.”
+Jews for Jesus has a slogan, “We exist to make the Messiahship of Jesus an unavoidable issue to our Jewish people world-wide.”
 If this is the reason for their existence than they might as well close shop.
-Christendom’s centuries old policy of degradation and contempt of Jews and Judaism, based on New [Read More]
+Christendom’s centuries old policy of degradation and contempt of Jews and Judaism, based on New Testament models, beat them to it.

 In this short video titled “Atheists, Buddhists, and Jews for Jesus,” Rabbi Eli Cohen explains why as Jews we renounce the claims of Jews for Jesus more so then, say, a Jew who is an Atheist or a Jew who is a Buddhist.